Common yellowthroat: Description

-Habits
+Distribution and habitat

-The breeding habitats of these birds are marshes and other wet areas with dense low vegetation, and may also be found in other areas with dense shrub.
-However, these birds are less common in dry areas.
+Common yellowthroats breed in marshes and other wet areas with low, dense vegetation.
+They may also be found in other areas with dense shrubs, and are less commonly found in dry areas.
 Females appear to prefer males with larger masks.
-Common yellowthroats nest in low areas of the vegetation, laying 3–5 eggs in a cup-shaped nest.
+Common yellowthroats nest in low vegetation, laying 3–5 eggs in a cup-shaped nest.
 Both parents feed the young.